 What is Trinitas Classical Academy's ranking?

-Trinitas Classical Academy ranks among the top 20% of private schools in Tennessee for: Highest average ACT score.
+Trinitas Classical Academy ranks among the top 20% of private schools in Tennessee for: Highest average ACT score and Highest percentage of students of color.

 When is the application deadline for Trinitas Classical Academy?